Nicéphore Niépce: Claude Niépce

 In 1827 Niépce journeyed to England to visit his seriously ill elder brother Claude Niépce, who was now living in Kew, near London.
 Claude had descended into delirium and squandered much of the family fortune chasing inappropriate business opportunities for the Pyréolophore.

 Death

 Nicéphore Niépce died of a stroke on 5 July 1833, financially ruined such that his grave in the cemetery of Saint-Loup de Varennes was financed by the municipality.
 The cemetery is near the family house where he had experimented and had made the world's oldest surviving photographic image.

 Descendants

-His son Isidore (1805–68) formed a partnership with Daguerre after his father's death and was granted a government pension in 1839 in return for disclosing the technical details of Nicéphore's heliogravure process.
+His son Isidore (1805–1868) formed a partnership with Daguerre after his father's death and was granted a government pension in 1839 in return for disclosing the technical details of Nicéphore's heliogravure process.

 A cousin, Claude Félix Abel Niépce de Saint-Victor (1805–1870), was a chemist and was the first to use albumen in photography.
 He also produced photographic engravings on steel.
 During 1857–1861, he discovered that uranium salts emit a form of radiation that is invisible to the human eye.

+Photojournalist Janine Niépce (1921–2007) is a distant relative.